-LinkedIn is one of the most centralized sources of businesses and their employees on the web.
-It is a great space to promote your brand and conduct an insightful social media competitor audit and keep an eye on the competition and market trends.
-It helps you set the right KPIs and organize your benchmarks inside a free template.
+LinkedIn is one of the most centralized resources for businesses and their employees on the web.
+It is a great space to promote your brand, conduct an insightful social media competitor audit, and keep an eye on the competition and market trends.
+It can help you set the right key performance indicators (KPIs) and organize your benchmarks inside a free template.
 Here is an article that dives deep into competitor analysis on LinkedIn.

 For the last couple of months, weâve been covering competitor analysis on various social media platforms, so make sure to check out other articles in this series for helpful tips and tutorials: